pdjonov/vec3.net/Content/posts/2025-09-04-building-content-parameter-packs-and-their-c-sharp-code-generators.md

 ## Finding the parameter packs

-In this case, a parameter pack is defined as just a `record class` which derives from a specific type, called `BuildArgs`.
-To find them all, the `SyntaxReceiver` does this:
+In this case, the interesting types are all `record class`es which derives from our `SerializableArgsRecord` or `BuildArgs` types.
+To find them all, the `SyntaxReceiver` just does this:

 ```csharp
 private class SyntaxReceiver : ISyntaxContextReceiver